-Currently, if a person operates a group B passenger vehicle while taking his or her driving skills test for a P indorsement, he or she is restricted to operating only group B or C passenger vehicles under that P indorsement.
+Under the Vehicle Code, if a person operates a group B passenger vehicle while taking his or her driving skills test for a P indorsement, he or she is restricted to operating only group B or C passenger vehicles under that P indorsement.
 If a person operates a group B school bus while taking the driving skills test for an S indorsement, he or she is restricted to operating only group B or C school buses under the S indorsement.
-Beginning on the bill's effective date, the Secretary of State would have to place on the commercial learner's permit or commercial driver's license the following restriction code: not valid to operate a group A passenger vehicle.
+The bill requires the Secretary of State to place on the commercial learner's permit or commercial driver license the following restriction code: not valid to operate a group A passenger vehicle.

-If a person operates a group C passenger vehicle while taking his or her driving skills test for a P endorsement, he or she is restricted to operating only group C passenger vehicles under that P indorsement.
+Under the Vehicle Code, if a person operates a group C passenger vehicle while taking his or her driving skills test for a P endorsement, he or she is restricted to operating only group C passenger vehicles under that P indorsement.
 If a person operates a group C school bus while taking the driving skills test for an S indorsement, he or she is restricted to operating only group C school buses under the S indorsement.
-Beginning on the bill's effective date, the SOS would have to place on the commercial learner's permit or driver's license the following restriction code: not valid to operate a group A or group B passenger commercial motor vehicle.
+The bill requires SOS to place on the commercial learner's permit or driver license the following restriction code: not valid to operate a group A or group B passenger commercial motor vehicle.

-A person who fails the air brake portion of the written or driving skills test or who takes the driving skills test in a commercial motor vehicle that is not equipped with air brakes is prohibited from operating a commercial vehicle equipped with air brakes.
-The bill would require the SOS to place on the commercial learner's permit or commercial driver license the following restriction code: CDL not valid for vehicle with air brakes.
+Under the Vehicle Code, a person who fails the air brake portion of the written or driving skills test or who takes the driving skills test in a commercial motor vehicle that is not equipped with air brakes is prohibited from operating a commercial vehicle equipped with air brakes.
+The bill requires the SOS to place on the commercial learner's permit or commercial driver license the following restriction code: CDL not valid for vehicle with air brakes.

-Beginning on the bill's effective date, the SOS would have to indicate on a commercial learner's permit or commercial driver license the following restriction codes:
+The bill also requires the SOS to indicate on a commercial learner's permit or commercial driver license the following restriction codes: